gconsultz/Frameworks_Assignment/README.md

 ## About the Author

-**Tijani Ridwan Oluwaseun** 👋, an ND 2 student at **PLP Academy**.
+**Tijani Ridwan Oluwaseun** 👋, a software development student at **PLP Academy**.
 This project serves as a practical demonstration of my ability to **load, clean, analyze, and visualize real-world data**, culminating in the deployment of an interactive web application.

 ---